maldoinc/wireup/docs/pages/integrations/index.md

-Integrations handle the boilerplate of connecting Wireup to your framework: automatic scope management per request, injection in route handlers, and container lifecycle tied to the application.

 Wireup is framework-agnostic and can be used in any project.

-It also provides integrations grouped by type:
+Integrations handle the boilerplate of connecting Wireup to your framework: automatic scope management per request, injection in route handlers, and container lifecycle tied to the application leading to a smooth developer experience and a richer set of features.

 ### Web Frameworks